davidrhoden/davidrhoden-basic-netlify/notes/read-moviegoer-saw-movies-sep-17-2026.md

 ---

 I just re-read _The Moviegoer_ by Walker Percy.
-He mentions a dozen movies in the book, of which I’d seen eight. [(A Letterboxd list by "Justin" of the twelve movies mentioned.)](https://letterboxd.com/jmanthony/list/movies-mentioned-in-the-moviegoer-by-walker/) I've yet to see _Holiday_, _Fort Dobbs_, and _All Quiet On The Western Front_.
+He mentions a dozen movies in the book, of which I’d seen eight. [(A Letterboxd list by "Justin" of the twelve movies mentioned.)](https://letterboxd.com/jmanthony/list/movies-mentioned-in-the-moviegoer-by-walker/) I've yet to see _Holiday_, _Fort Dobbs_, and _All Quiet On The Western Front_, and now, with the addition of _Dark Waters_, I've seen nine.

 _Dark Waters_ (USA 1944, dir.
 Lazlo de Toth (the one-eyed director of _House of Wax (in 3D)_) was one I hadn’t seen.
 Got it from Internet Archive.
 480p but good quality.
 Stars Merle Oberon (who I’d never seen in a movie).
 Her story is strange—— she was part Chinese, I think?
 But she hid it.
 Sometimes she looks Chinese, and other times not at all.
 I can’t explain it better than that.